 Point Imperial, Grand Canyon North Rim

 Anyone who’s been to the Grand Canyon North Rim can tell you that hiking can be hard on the lungs given the altitude of just under 8,300 feet.
-And that’s just for starters, beautiful Point Imperial, the highest of the North Rim overlooks, tops in at almost 9,000.
-My daughter recently observed, while gingerly approaching the edge, that she felt as though she were slogging through a pool of molasses.
+And that’s just for starters, beautiful Point Imperial, the highest of the North Rim overlooks, tops out at almost 9,000.
+My daughter recently observed while gingerly approaching the edge, that she felt as though she were slogging through a pool of molasses.
 This prompted me to wonder; how do plants grow under such challenging conditions?
 I set out to find the answer.

 How they do it